-As part of the BIRCWH program, scholars receive
+As part of the BIRCWH program, scholars receive/participate in:

 Didactic material in responsible conduct of research, experimental design, biometry, statistical analysis, research methods, and basic research skills related to neurosciences and women’s health, in order to provide a strong, comprehensive base of relevant knowledge and skills.